-This decorative painting technique was popular during the 1837-1901 reign of Queen Victoria.
-Flowers, birds, especially birds of paradise, peacocks, fountains and fruits were realistically rendered with layered base coats and transparent paints adding color and great depth.
+This decorative painting technique was popular during the 1837-1901 reign of Queen Victoria and appeared on trays, hand screens, boxes, furniture, and other items of exceptional merit made of metal, papier mâché and wood.
+Flowers, birds, especially birds of paradise, peacocks, fountains and fruits are realistically rendered with layered base coats and transparent paints adding color and great depth.
 The brightest highlights are added last, usually with white.
-Mother of pearl is often found in these designs, and a bronzed background is often included.
-The painting is often framed with an arabesque scroll, which can be any combination of paint, freehand bronze, and/or gold leaf.
-Victorian flower painting also appears on trays, hand screens, boxes, furniture, and other items of exceptional merit made of metal, papier mâché and wood.
+Mother of pearl is frequently found in these designs, and a bronzed background is often included.
+The painting is typically framed with an arabesque scroll, which can be any combination of paint, freehand bronze, and/or gold leaf.

-Metal leaf painting is the application of metal leaf onto a tacky varnish base coat.
-Metal leaf can be found with stenciling on tin, stenciling on wood, freehand bronze, Pontypool and Victorian flower painting.
-Etching and/or fine black brushwork show form and details on metal leaf.
-Form is also shown by washes of transparent color.
-Metal leaf is frequently found on trays made of metal and papier mâché.
+Metal leaf painting is the application of gold leaf onto a tacky varnish base coat.
+Metal leaf can be used as a stand alone technique but can also be found with stenciling on tin, stenciling on wood, freehand bronze, Pontypool and Victorian flower painting.
+Metal leaf is often etched or painted with fine black brushwork to define form and add details.
+Washes of transparent color add shading.

 Reverse glass painting involves creating a mirror image of a picture on a piece of glass.
 The foreground is painted first and the background last, so that the image can be viewed correctly on the opposite side of the glass.
 The reverse painting technique is often combined with gilding on glass, which involves applying metal leaf to the back of the glass using gelatin and water size.
 Once the metal leaf is laid down, a design is etched on the metal leaf and then backed with black paint.
 The surplus leaf is then washed away, and the rest of the glass is painted using the reverse painting technique.